dcharb78/UFRF-MonsterMoonshinev1/docs/README.md

 ## Contents

+### Core Documentation
+- **VALIDATION_STRATEGY.md** - Comprehensive validation approaches and methods
+- **UFRF_ASSUMPTIONS.md** - Clarification of what is proven vs. assumed in the formalization
+- **UFRF_FixedPoint.md** - Fixed-point analysis and implementation notes
+- **MOONSHINE_INEVITABLE.md** - Vision piece on the inevitability of Monster Moonshine within UFRF framework (see B2 geometric derivation in `lean/Monster_Moonshine.lean`)

+### Additional Resources
 - **ADDITIONAL_PROOFS_PLAN.md** - Plan for additional theorems and proofs that could extend the current work
-- **VALIDATION_STRATEGY.md** - Comprehensive validation approaches and methods
+- **Formal Proofs for the UFRF → Modular j-Invariant Derivation.md** - Detailed proof documentation
+- **A Physical–Fourier Derivation of the Modular j-Invariant from UFRF Geometry.md** - Physical derivation

 ## Note